lgreski/datasciencectacontent/markdown/cleaningData-valueOfCleaningData.md

 Another error in the [@datavisualinfo](http://bit.ly/2izTItC) chart is that it includes both hurricanes and tropical storms, but draws the conclusion that "hurricanes and tropical cyclones are increasing," not accounting for the data showing that tropical storms are more numerous than hurricanes / tropical cyclones, and therefore, should have more variability.

 If we aggregate the data across all four regions, the standard deviation for hurricanes is 13.8, whereas the standard deviation for storms per year is 28.6, more than twice the  standard deviation for hurricanes.
 Therefore, it is not appropriate to draw conclusions about hurricanes & cyclones after combining them with the tropical storms data.

 # Appendix

 ## Reproducible Research, Anyone?

-Since the data on web pages can change frequently, I saved the relevant HTML pages so I could reproduce the research.
+Since the data on web pages can change frequently, I saved the relevant HTML pages from the [Weather Underground Hurricane Archive](http://bit.ly/2vz4S2L) so I (or others) could reproduce the research from the files I used on August 26, 2017.
 These files are stored on my [datasciencedepot github repository](http://bit.ly/2xDLoMX).

 To reproduce my research, one can run the following R scripts.